 Greetings,

-My experience as a medical Social Worker in health care has taught me about the Saskatchewan health care system and the importance of advocating for one's own well-being while understanding, participating in, and navigating one's own health care within multidisciplinary medical teams.
+My experience as a medical Social Worker in health care has taught me about the Saskatchewan healthcare system and the importance of advocating for one's well-being while understanding, participating in, and navigating healthcare within multidisciplinary medical teams.

 Shannon